neilm813/react-example-project-structure/README.md

 - To avoid relative path hell, such as `../../../../foo/bar`, absolute imports have been enabled via [jsonconfig.json](./jsconfig.json) so that imports start at the `src` folder.
 - This means regardless of how nested you are, your imports can be written the same.
-- However, when a file imports a file that is in the same folder, relative imports are typically still used since it is clean and easy to do so `./my-neighbor.js`.
+- However, when a file imports a file that is in the same folder, relative imports are typically still used since it is clean and easy to do so: `./my-neighbor.js`.

 ---